Icelandic for school and kindergarten employees

 • communication with colleagues – asking for help, discussing tasks and meals,

-• communication with children – explaining, guiding, and solving tasks together,
+• communication with children – explaining, giving instructions, and solving tasks together,

-• communication with parents – discussing health, well-being, and children’s routines,
+• communication with parents – discussing children’s health, well-being, and everyday situations,

-• sentence structure, common questions, and practical everyday expressions.
+• sentence structure, common questions, and practical phrases used at work.

 - Additional information: